jovotech/jovo-framework/docs/routing.md

 The router goes through all handlers that potentially match the request (e.g. that accept a specific `intent`) and collects them in a `$route` object.
 It takes into consideration the following handlers:

-* Handlers from all components that are part of the `$state` stack
+* Handlers from all components that are part of the `state` stack
 * Global handlers from all root components

 The results are added to a `matches` object in the `$route`.
 In a below section, we go into detail how [handler matches](#handler-matches) work.

 The matches are ranked by priority.
-The currently active component in the `$state` stack is the most important one, then the next components in the stack follow, until global handlers are reached.
+The currently active component in the `state` stack is the most important one, then the next components in the stack follow, until global handlers are reached.
 Learn more about [handler and component prioritization](#handler-and-component-prioritization) in the section below.

 Here's an example how the `matches` look like for a request with a `YesIntent`.
 This uses the [Jovo v4 sample template](https://github.com/jovotech/jovo-v4-template) as an example.